gunvirranu/perturb/docs/index.md

 A specific point in time is represented as a `perturb::JulianDate`.
 You can either construct one from a specific date and time via `perturb::YMDhms` or offset a number of days from the `perturb::Satellite::epoch()` of a satellite.

-Passing in a `perturb::JulianDate` time point to the `perturb::Satellite::propagate` method of a satellite yields a position and velocity `perturb::Vec3`, which are both just a `std::array<double, 3>`.
-These vectors are in kilometres and are represented in the [TEME][ECI-TEME] coordinate reference frame.
+Passing in a `perturb::JulianDate` time point to the `perturb::Satellite::propagate` method of a satellite yields a `perturb::StateVector`, which contains a time-stamp, and a position and velocity `perturb::Vec3`.
+The vectors are just a `std::array<double, 3>`, measured in kilometres, and are represented in the [TEME][ECI-TEME] coordinate reference frame.
 The details of this frame can get a bit annoying, so this library does _not_ handle converting it to others.
 For handling Earth-centered reference frames such as TEME and transformations between them, you may be interested in the [`gelocus`][gelocus] library.

 ## Build Options